 How much you can save with a no-claims bonus can vary depending on the number of no-claims bonus years you have and the insurance provider.
 According to the Association of British Insurers (ABI) your no-claims discount can be as much as 60% if you have 5 years of no-claims although this varies largely between providers.

 It is also worth noting that some providers typically offer a maximum no-claims discount, which is usually around 9 years.
 After this point, you may not benefit from any additional discount despite the longer no-claim period.
-This also means that if you are with an insurer that has a maximum of 9 years no-claims discount, but you have 12 years of no-claims history, only 9 years of no-claims will show on your policy documents.
+Therefore if you are with an insurer that has a maximum of 9 years no-claims discount, but you have 12 years of no-claims history, only 9 years of no-claims will show on your policy documents.

 Typical no-claims discount with the same insurer